Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module5_dataflow/README.md

 }
 ```

-In a DATAFLOW region, the different functions should not access the same memory (in this case, dataA is accessed by all the three functions, so cannot use this methodology ),or HLS will pop up an error.
+To ensure DATAFLOW is applied the dataA is is divided into NCU portions.

+#### Running the design

+Same as in module 1, run the hardware emulation, Vitis Analyzer and Vitis HLS.
+Vitis HLS offers a dataflow viewer that can be accessed by right-clicking on